hongxinli/Dijit-Tree-CheckBox/Ancestry-Extension.md

 > Default is the forward slash (/).

 **returns:** PathList
-> A PathList.
-If the item does not exist undefined is returned.
+> If the item exists a PathList otherwise undefined.
+A PathList is an array 'like'
+> object.

 **********************************************